 One should never touch directly a radioactive source nor a contaminated surface, but wear gloves.
 For the same reasons, in order to avoid contamination by alpha or beta emitters, it is important not to eat, drink or smoke in the vicinity of these emitters, and to wash hands and other parts of the body which may have been exposed.

-Screens containing lead are frequently used to absorb X and gamma rays that are released, and radiologists conduct most of their research from behind lead-glass windows.
+Screens containing lead are frequently used to absorb released X rays and gamma rays.
+Radiologists conduct most of their research from behind lead-glass windows.
 It is important that radioactive substances be handled at a distance, and so most factories dealing with nuclear fuel or waste use robots rather than human workers.